-Review Material findings Recommendations 2022 Four r prever mainte No regulatory non-compliances.
+Review Material findings Recommendations Annual Performance ReviewNo regulatory non-compliances.2022Four recommendations to address preventative and operational No regulatory non-compliances.
 Four recommendations to address preventative and operational Complete remedial works on erosion protection on spillway and embankments. maintenance improvements related to erosion and vegetation.
 Clear overgrowth in spillway to restore capacity.
 This action is in progress Dam Safety Review 2022 No regulatory non-compliances.
 Two findings to complete erosion Complete earthworks and reprofiling at localised areas of identified embankments to address erosion. remedial work and complete assessments to determine root cause of erosion on sections of embankment.
 Sections of the embankment, particularly the East Embankment do not meet BHP's target requirements.
+Risk associated with material properties of tailings and embankment need to be addressed.
 Complete investigations and risk assessments to determine risk implication of areas identified as prone to erosion.
-Complete deformation analysis informed by updated geotechnical site Risk associated with material properties of tailings and embankment investigation to determine whether the TSF' embankments would remain serviceable and safe (stable) after incurring deformations when subjected to the safety evaluation earthquake characteristic of this site.
-Undertake risk assessment of material properties to determine under what scenarios embankment strength could be impacted.
+Complete deformation analysis informed by updated geotechnical site Risk associated with material properties of tailings and embankment need to be addressed.
 This action is in progress